marcopellegrinoit/marcopellegrinoit/README.md

 * Master's Degree in **Artificial Intelligence** at Utrecht University 🎓
 * **Work Experience** as a **Data Scientist** and **Machine Learning Engineer** 👨‍💻
 * Specializing in **Machine Learning**, **Data Analysis**, and **Managing Large Datasets** 🔥
-* Now based in **Stockholm**, Sweden, looking for my next career step as a Data Scientist / Machine Learning Engineer 📍
+* Now based in **Stockholm**, Sweden, working at Hopsworks as a Data Scientist / Machine Learning Engineer 📍